ngol0/ngol0.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently an AI/ML research engineer.
-I am collaborating with PhD student Vasilis Siomos and [Dr. Giacomo Tarroni](https://www.citystgeorges.ac.uk/about/people/academics/giacomo-tarroni) from [CitAI Research Center](https://cit-ai.net/) (London) on a project investigating image clustering methods to create non-IID data for federated learning in computer vision tasks, both for natural images and medical images.
+I am currently a Visiting Researcher at [CitAI Research Center](https://cit-ai.net/) (London).
+I am collaborating with PhD student Vasilis Siomos and [Dr. Giacomo Tarroni](https://www.citystgeorges.ac.uk/about/people/academics/giacomo-tarroni) on a project investigating image clustering methods to create non-IID data for federated learning in computer vision tasks, both for natural images and medical images.

 I held a BSc in Math and an MSc in Computer Science.
 My thesis work, supervised by [Dr. Chris Child](https://www.citystgeorges.ac.uk/about/people/academics/chris-child), was on building environment models for reinforcement learning tasks using dynamic programming and features extractions from neural networks.
 The paper was published in the [proceedings of ISNN 2025](https://link.springer.com/chapter/10.1007/978-981-95-1233-1_3) (International Symposium on Neural Networks)